WARNING: These guidelines are TENTATIVE

 or .info.json

-JSON files that mkiocccentry(1)
+JSON files (see below) that mkiocccentry(1)

 creates,